IGO shares shed 66% in 14 months – will they bounce back or are you catching a falling knife?

 Other problems

 There have been a few other matters that haven’t helped IGO.
 Long-time boss Peter Braford died in October 2022, a big blow to the company given how long he successfully led the company.
 A permanent replacement was only found in January in former Rio Tinto executive Ivan Vella.
 It will take some time for him to prove himself in the role in the eyes of investors.
+He has ambitions to diversify the company away from nickel and build a copper division.

 But hey, the company will bounce back when lithium prices do, right?

-Arguably the worst thing about the JV deal the company is stuck in is that selling pricing is based on backward-looking benchmark prices.
+Arguably the worst thing about the JV deal the company is stuck in with Greenbushes is that selling pricing is based on backward-looking benchmark prices.
 So even when lithium prices recover, it’ll take even more time for this to be seen in IGO’s revenues.
 Tianqi can buy spot volumes for lower so Greenbushes will sell 25% less than it produces.

 You also have to wonder how US foreign entity of concern rules impact it considering it is in a JV with a Chinese company.
 The US is a lucrative market for battery metals, but IGO may be missing out on that market when many of its ASX peers ultimately will not.